-Special Assessments - Revenue Recognition
+Special Assessments - Revenue Recognition (Condos in AB)

 From time to time a corporation may need to make a special assessment to pay for emergency expenditures.

 There are two revenue recognition issues we must address: